 It’s January, the month of healthy eating resolutions, sugar-free challenges, Whole30 and All The Things.
 This I know.
-And yet, here I am, sharing a recipe for healthy homemade gelatin (like, homemade Jello, y’all!).
+And yet, here I am, sharing a recipe for healthy homemade gelatin (like, homemade Jello from scratch, y’all!).
 And I don’t feel one bit bad about it.

-Here’s why I love it (and why I think you and your kids will, too!)
+Here’s why I love this healthy homemade jello recipe (and why I think you and your kids will, too!)

 WHY WE LOVE THIS HOMEMADE GELATIN (JELLO):

 WHAT’S IN HOMEMADE JELLO?
 JUST 2-3 NATURAL INGREDIENTS!
-In my homemade jello, I use fruit or veggie juice, natural sweetener (honey–and it’s totally optional!), and grass-fed beef gelatin.
+In my homemade jello, I use fruit or veggie juice, natural sweetener (honey–and it’s totally optional!), and grass-fed beef gelatin (note: NOT gelatin protein powder).
 I love using fruit/veggie blends, like peach mango veggie juice for the beautiful orange colored gelatin, cranberry raspberry juice, or blueberry pomegranate juice.
 You can even use fresh-pressed juice!

 IT’S FRESH-TASTING, BRIGHT & BEAUTIFUL WITHOUT ANY DYES OR ADDITIVES.
 The 3-ingredient (or 2-ingredient!) recipe is about as simple as it gets, and all the color is from the beautiful natural colors of the juice you choose.
 Plus, there’s no refined sugars, artificial flavors, or additives!